Welding

 robotic welding

-A type of automated welding that uses robots to move an arc.
-Robotic welding is a specialized form of soft automation.
+type of automated welding that uses robots to move the welding gun or torch.
+Robotic welding is a form of flexible automation often used in automobile production.

 robots